jnnr/oemof-tabular/docs/paper/main.rst

 store energy system related data in the datapackage format.

 The Open Energy Modelling Framework (oemof) is a powefull tool for modelling energy systems.
-The functionalties range from   large linear programming market models to detailed MILP heating system or Battery models to asses profitablilty of plants in current and future market environments.
+The functionalties range from large linear programming market models to detailed MILP heating system or battery models to assess profitablilty of plants in current and future market environments.
 The undelying concept and its generic implementation allows for a very versatile modelling.
 Most oemof components are rather of an abstract type like for example